 Section 9.1.
-The fiscal year of the action group shall be July 1 though June 30 following.
+The fiscal year of the action group shall be July 1 through June 30 following.

 Section 9.2.
-The Action Group’s dues shall be set by the Board of Directors and shall be due annually for those on annual subscriptions and for those on multi-year subscriptions at their appropriate renewal time. .
+The Action Group’s dues shall be set by the Board of Directors and shall be due annually for those on annual subscriptions and for those on multi-year subscriptions at their appropriate renewal time.

 Section 9.3.
 Binding contracts not previously approved by the board in the annual budget shall be signed by any two of the Chair of the Operations Team, the Vice Chair of the Operations Team and the Treasurer, with the Treasurer required to be one of the two approved signers.